The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Real Languages

 Analogous to the cloned setting, we observe that an imbalanced $\sfrac{\english}{\french}$ ratio leads to improved performance ($\deff > 1$), on the rarer language (see \cref{tab:enfr_basic}, rows 7-9 \& 11-13).
-This is the case for both, a \sfrac{90}{10} and a \sfrac{10}{90} $\sfrac{\english}{\french}$ ratio. \cref{fig:ppl_dataeff_en_french_ratio} shows PPL and $\deff$ in $\english$ and $\french$ as a function of the language imbalance.
+This is the case for both, a \sfrac{90}{10} and a \sfrac{10}{90} $\sfrac{\english}{\french}$ ratio. \cref{fig:ppl_dataeff_en_french_ratio} shows $\ppl$ and $\deff$ in $\english$ and $\french$ as a function of the language imbalance.
 We observe that large imbalances generally seem to yield $\deff > 1$; the worst $\deff$ is reached with a balanced $\sfrac{\english}{\french}$ ratio.
 These trends are in line with our findings in the cloned setting.
 However, especially with disjoint vocabularies, the observed performance benefits due to generalisation are less significant.
 Presumably, this is due to $\english$ and $\french$ not being equivalent and thus generally allowing less generalisation.\looseness=-1

 Does imbalance again improve generalisation due to a better alignment of the model's representations in the two languages?
 As in the cloned language setting, we investigate the cosine similarity between the models' hidden states when processing ``equivalent'' sequences in the two languages.
 For real languages, however, we do not have access to perfectly equivalent sequences.
 Instead, we mimick this scenario using parallel translated sequences in the two languages, which should contain roughly similar properties.
-Differently from the cloned language setting, though, we do not observe higher hidden state similarities for models trained on imbalanced data (see \cref{tab:enfr_hidden_sim}).
-Further, we actually find marginally higher gradient similarities in the balanced than in the imbalanced setting here (see \cref{app:gradient_similarity}).
-These observations hold for both models with disjoint and anchored vocabularies.
+Differently from the cloned language setting, we do not observe higher hidden state similarities for models trained on imbalanced data (see \cref{app:hidden_sim}).
+Further, we find that gradient similarities barely differ across balanced and imbalanced settings when using disjoint vocabularies.
+For the anchored vocabulary they are even marginally higher in the balanced setting (see \cref{app:gradient_similarity}).
 We thus do not find evidence that the improved $\deff$ in the imbalanced setting is caused by a stronger alignment of model updates across languages in this setting.
+A possible reason for this discrepancy could be that, at the scales of our experiments, LMs tend to rely on language specific surface-level features (which are shared by cloned languages, but not by distinct real languages) and show less understanding of complex semantics which might be more generalisable.
+Future research might thus consider investigating these trends at larger scales.

 \begin{takeaway} Imbalanced multilinguality boosts the performance of real low-resource languages.
 However, this effect is weaker here than for cloned languages.
 Further, for real languages, we do not find evidence of language imbalance leading to representations which are more cross-lingually aligned.\looseness=-1 \end{takeaway}